palette-software/tableau-js-api-modify-underlying-data/README.md

 ```

-The onyl tricky part here is using the `data-url` attribute of our
+The only tricky part here is using the `data-url` attribute of our
 submit control to tell us where we want to submit our form (we could
 have set the forms `action` attribute if we want to be semantically
 correct about that, but since we are templating the string, that would